AGitUser0001/WRO-FE-2025/README.md

 <img src="/images/IMG_5054.jpeg" width="400" height="400">

-Our final design has many improvements and additions then the previous versions, our robot includes sensors, those being the lidar and a camera, motors; being the servo and BLDC motors, a raspberry pi 5 and expansion board, as well as wheels and a battery.
+Our final design has many improvements and additions than the previous versions.
+Our robot includes sensors, those being the lidar and a camera, motors; being the servo and BLDC motors, a raspberry pi 5 and expansion board, as well as wheels and a battery.
 Our robot has been made to be compact so that we can be efficient with our limited space on the 1/28 scale chassis.
+We raised the baseplate to make space for the battery and the servo motor.
+To secure the servo motor, we used tape with velcro, finding that this was better than just tape or just velcro.
+We also added triangular supports to the mount so that it can hold the extra weight of the LIDAR.
+We made the plastic of the mount thicker as well to support the camera, Raspberry Pi, and the LIDAR.
+We changed the pin so that it was more stable and better connected the mount to the metal chassis.